nmquijada/tormes/README.md

 <br>

 ## Versions history
 - **v.1.1** (April 2020, *current*): solved issues from v.1.0.
-New feature: Enables the option to already assembled genomes into the analysis, alone or in combination with raw sequencing data.
+New feature: Enables the option to include already assembled genomes into the analysis, alone or in combination with raw sequencing data.
 - **v.1.0** (April 2019): original version of the TORMES pipeline.